24Media/escenic-syndication-converter/README.md

 2) 'news' Contents with home sections that do not interest us gets excluded next.
 Home sections like '%kairos%' is one good example.
 The characterization is <b>EXCLUDED_BY_SECTION</b> and can be given with the /administrator/analyze Controller.
 Note that -if not stated otherwise- this is the Controller that does everything that is described in the following paragraphs.

 3) All Content Items with state 'draft' or 'deleted' gets excluded also.
-The characterization is -surprisingly- <b>DRAFT_OR_DELETED</b>.
+The characterization is -surprisingly- named <b>DRAFT_OR_DELETED</b>.

 4) The next thing is to ensure that all Contents' Relations exist.
 If the related Content Item does not exist or has a characterization such as MISSING_BINARIES, DRAFT_OR_DELETED etc. the Content gets charactezized as <b>MISSING_RELATIONS</b>.
 The same characterization is given to the missing Relation Items also because, if we like, we can remove these Relations from the Content Item and proceed with the marshalling.